Rational pricing: An asset with a known future-price

 Point (b) is only possible for those holding the asset but not needing it until the future date.
 There may be few such parties if short-term demand exceeds supply, leading to backwardation.

 Fixed-income securities

-Under rational pricing models, two assets with identical cash flows must trade at the same price.
+Under rational pricing models, as outlined, two assets with identical cash flows must trade at the same price.
 Where this is not true, an arbitrageur will short the asset with the higher price and simultaneously buy the asset with the lower price.
 The sale of the higher priced asset funds his purchase of the cheaper asset, and the purchase of the cheaper asset allows him to deliver on his obligations to the buyer.
 Thus, the arbitrageur earns a risk-free profit.

+In the case of fixed-income securities, since (1) an arbitrageur could reconstruct the cashflows of any instrument using (multiples or fractions of e.g.) zero coupon bonds, so (2) the above arbitrage relationship applies, but now linking interest rates and market-prices.
 The pricing formula for a fixed-income security is thus: